Are airlines flying high when it comes to real-time personalization?Published: Friday, 05 June 2015 14:13 by Katharine Hulls, VP Marketing

 An app such as this pioneered by EasyJet shows just how the customer experience can be transformed by sharing data used by the airline with the consumer.
 Getting consumers on-board to share this data, however, is the tricky bit.

-Real-time personalisation is tried and tested; and it is clear that it works and is generally well-received.
-However, brands must be aware that it is a delicate balancing act between requesting enough information to personalise communications and being too intrusive.
+Real-time personalization is tried and tested; and it is clear that it works and is generally well-received.
+However, brands must be aware that it is a delicate balancing act between requesting enough information to personalize communications and being too intrusive.

 I am sure that once upon a time many of us wouldn’t have even considered online banking – sharing our data on the World Wide Web where anyone could access it, get hold of our personal detail and hack our bank accounts – the fear factor would have been way too high.
 But as we all know, evolution is a powerful thing, and for the majority online banking is easy, it is quick and efficient and we feel safe that our data is encrypted and trust our banks enough to continue to bank online.
 In short, as humans we need to see what a positive experience sharing banking or geolocation data can provide.
 Once the value is proven, we will be more willing to take the leap.

-Those brands that achieve a personalised experience and respect the customer’s data preferences are the brands that will win and therefore build a trusting customer base.
+Those brands that achieve a personalized experience and respect the customer’s data preferences are the brands that will win and therefore build a trusting customer base.